 The story originally began as a sequel to J. R. R. Tolkien’s earlier high fantasy novel The Hobbit, but as time went on, it soon developed into a much larger story which shaped the modern fantasy genre, changing it forever.
 From the tranquil Shire to the fiery lands of Mordor, the locations of Middle-earth are yours to explore.

-The only country where The Lord of The Rings was filmed in New Zealand, where film locations were spread over more than 150 places.
+The only country where The Lord of The Rings was filmed is New Zealand, where film locations were spread over more than 150 places.
+New Zealand was also the predominant filming location for The Lord of the Rings: The Rings of Power.
 Find out more in this One guide to rule them all.

 Table of Contents

 The Lord of The Rings: The Fellowship of the Ring (2001)